Fiber optics in curved space-times: Perturbative Scheme

 where $\hOpD{m}$ is the same matrix as in \cref{eq:interface M q}.
 Now, if $\hOpD{m}$ is non-singular, this equation admits a unique solution for $\boldsymbol q$.
 This non-resonant case occurs whenever the homogeneous problem only admits trivial solutions.
-If, on the other hand, $\hOpD{m}$ is singular (resonant case), a necessary and sufficient condition for solvability of this equation is
+If, alternatively, $\hOpD{m}$ is singular (resonant case), a necessary and sufficient condition for solvability of this equation is

 where $\boldsymbol{\hat\kappa}{^m}$ spans the co-kernel of $\hOpD{m}$, see \cref{eq:reference vectors}.
 If \cref{eq:condition solvability} is satisfied, \cref{eq:inhomogeneous matching q} determines the coefficients $\boldsymbol q$ up to a homogeneous solution that is proportional to $\boldsymbol{\hat q}{^m}$.